 What is Wi-Fi?

 Today we communicate with each other using mobile phones which is a wireless communication device.
 Hence, it helps us to communicate with our friends at any place and at any time.
 How about sharing a data to a machine from a distance wirelessly.
-Whereas, It is possible by using Wi-Fi protocol You should need a library file named SoftwareSerial.h for working with this protocol.
+Whereas, it is possible the Wi-Fi protocol.
+You will need a library file named SoftwareSerial.h for working with this protocol.

 It is functioned by using Wi-fi that one of the wireless communication technology.
 Wi-Fi is a family of radio technologies commonly used for wireless local area networking (WLAN) of devices.
 Wi-Fi is abbreviated as “Wireless Fidelity”.
 Above all, It uses radio waves to provide network connectivity without the use of any cables or wires.
 It must have three components that are radio signals, antenna, and router.